quantum-tinkerer/pydacp/README.md

 with $X:=\pi\mathcal{G}/a_r$, and $a_r = a/\mathrm{max}(|E_{max}|, |E_{min}|)$.

-In fact, we can span the basis above by, instead of computing trigonometric functions of a matrix, computing simply several Chebyshev **polynomials** of $\mathcal{G}$.
+In fact, we can span the basis above by, instead of computing trigonometric functions of a matrix, computing several Chebyshev **polynomials** of $\mathcal{G}$.

-The remaininig problem is that we don't know the value of $n$, so we must (over)estimate the dimension of this subspace.
+This expansion is called *Chebychev evolution*.

-And guess what: we use **again** Chebyshev polynomials by performing a low-resolution KPM.
+The remaininig problem is that we do not know the value of $n$, so we must (over)estimate the dimension of this subspace.
-Since we overestimate the dimension, we also want to get rid of linearly dependent vectors, so we do SVD.
+To avoid an overestimation, we rather orthogonalize the subspace (with a QR decomposition) and stop the calculation when we cannot find another orthogonal vector to the existing set.

-The final set of vectors $\lbrace \psi_k \rbrace$ is then used to compute the projected low-energy Hamiltonian:
+The final set of vectors $\lbrace \psi_k \rbrace$ is then used to compute the projected operator within the desired eigenvalue window:

 $$
 H_{\text{eff}}^{ij} = \langle \psi_i |\mathcal{H}|\psi_j\rangle.